inayet/openapi30_to_openapi31/README.md

 python useful.git-create-new-repo.py
 ```

-### 4. useful.git-update-production-main.py
+### 3. `useful.git-update-production-main.py`

-Updates the production and main branches.
+Keep your production and main branches up to date with this script.

 Usage: